Should I Hire a Lawyer for a Car Accident in Georgia?

 In this video clip from a trucking accident deposition, Butler Law Firm cross-examined the owner of the trucking company about who was responsible for the collision.

-11. Delay Your Car Accident Settlement
+11. Deny Your Car Accident Claim Outright

 12. Dispute the Severity of Your Injuries and Your Medical Expenses from the Accident